-One of the main reasons why people get scared to go to rehab is because they don’t know what to expect.
+One of the main reasons why People Get Scared Going to Rehab is because they don’t know what to expect.
 It’s the fear of the unknown.
 And on top of that, you have to face this unknown without the drugs and alcohol you have been relying on.
 This is why we recommend taking some time to educate yourself on the treatment process so that you can mentally prepare yourself for the road ahead and there will be no surprises when you enter addiction treatment in Phoenix.

 - Counseling.
 After detox, you’ll start counseling through individual and group sessions.
 This is the core of treatment, and it involves working through the trauma and mental health issues that led to your addiction.
 In holistic programs like Continuum Recovery Center, you’ll participate in additional healing modalities like yoga, mindfulness, art and music therapy, nutrition counseling and physical fitness, acupuncture, and more.

 - Aftercare.
 Recovery is an ongoing journey, and your aftercare plan addresses the steps you should follow once released from treatment.